DesignSafe-CI/DS_Use_Case_template/docs/lowes/usecase.md

 ### Modeling Script

-The sections of the modeling script are:
+The sections of the modeling script are: [Modeling Script](https://jupyter.designsafe-ci.org/user/stokljos/notebooks/MyData/UseCaseScripts/TCL_Script_Creator.ipynb)
 * Section 1: Initializion of the model.
 The degrees of fredom are defined and the variables that carry uncertainty are also defined.
 <!--- for each section I will have a side by side comaparison of code to RW1 tcl file--->
 * Section 2: Defines nodal Locations.